Cybersecurity and Network Systems

 Primary Contact: Mehmet Gunes, Shamik Sengupta and Engin Arslan

-Major Focus: Cognitive radio, communication networks, complex networks (e.g., biological, information, infrastructure, social, and technological networks), edge computing, high-performance communication, Internet measurements, multicast, network economics, network management and simulation, network mining, network modeling, peer-to-peer networks, traffic fingerprinting, UAV networks and wireless networks
+Major Focus: Cognitive radio, communication networks, complex networks (e.g., biological, information, infrastructure, social, and technological networks), decentralized OSNs, edge computing, high-performance communication, Internet measurements, multicast, network economics, network mining, network modeling and simulation, network management, peer-to-peer networks, traffic fingerprinting, UAV networks, and wireless networks.

 Trustworthy Systems Lab (TSL)

-Primary Contact: Shamik Sengupta, Mehmet Gunes, Ming Li and Hui Lin
+Primary Contact: Shamik Sengupta, Mehmet Gunes, and Hui Lin

-Major Focus: Access control, anonymizer technologies, digital currencies, network security, privacy, UAV security, cyber-physical systems security (e.g., cloud computing, control systems, edge computing, healthcare systems, Internet of things and power systems) and interdisciplinary cybersecurity.
+Major Focus: Access control, anomaly detection, anonymizer technologies, digital currencies, forensics, network security, privacy, trusted computing, UAV security, cyber-physical systems security (e.g., cloud computing, control systems, edge computing, healthcare systems, Internet of things and power systems) and interdisciplinary cybersecurity.